 Finally, take a look at the plant life that may surround your central air unit’s outdoor compressor.
 It requires adequate airflow to work correctly; Consumer Reports suggests maintaining 2 to 3 feet of space between the compressor and any nearby plant structures.

 Operate the Air Conditioner the Right Way to Avoid Problems

 Interestingly, quite a few common air conditioning problems result simply from improper operation.
 If the air conditioner is on, make sure all the doors and windows are shut.
 If windows remain open, then the system must work harder during the cooling process.
 Also, check the thermostat so that the AC isn’t blasting when you’re not home.
 Additionally, this helps avoid pricey home energy bills this summer.
 For window units, isolate the room it’s meant to cool by closing doors.
 As with many common energy issues and their solutions, common sense rules.

 Air conditioning manufacturers generally produce high-quality, rugged structures meant to withstand and work through uncomfortable temperatures.
 However, like any purchase that lasts for years, air conditioners need regular upkeep and maintenance.
 Plus, routine inspections help stave off common air conditioning problems.
 Ensure your investment keeps your home cool by replacing filters and cleaning the registers.
 Plus, always call on a trusted service technician to perform an annual checkup.

 A.Johnson works with homeowners in the Capital District area fixing cooling, heating and plumbing issues in your home.
-From energy audits and routine maintenance to emergency service, contact us today to improve your home comfort needs!
+From routine maintenance to emergency service, contact us today to improve your home comfort needs!